Rod Steiger: Personal life

 Steiger was married five times: he married actress Sally Gracie (1952–1958), actress Claire Bloom (1959–1969), secretary Sherry Nelson (1973–1979), singer Paula Ellis (1986–1997) and actress Joan Benedict Steiger (married 2000 until his death).
 He had a daughter, opera singer Anna Steiger (born in 1960) by Bloom, and a son, Michael Steiger (born in 1993), from his marriage to Ellis.
 In an interview with journalist Kenneth Passingham, Steiger stated that Bloom was "all I ever wanted in a woman", and that "maybe our marriage was better than most because we were both established when we met".
 The couple bought a home in Malibu, California, a community that appealed to Steiger but which Bloom found boring.
-They also purchased an apartment in Manhattan and a cottage in County Galway, in close proximity to John Huston's home.
+They also purchased an apartment in Manhattan and a cottage in County Galway, close to John Huston's home.
 Financial considerations led Steiger to sell their New York apartment in the mid-1970s.
 It upset him greatly when his marriage with Bloom ended in 1969 and that she quickly remarried Broadway producer Hillard Elkins the same year, a man whom Steiger had entrusted to care for her while he was away shooting Waterloo.
 Steiger was also close friends with actress Elizabeth Taylor.

-Steiger was outspoken on McCarthyism.
-He was particularly critical of Charlton Heston's stance on weapons, and publicly referred to him as "America's favorite fascist".
-In one clash in a column in the Los Angeles Times, Steiger responded to a letter sent by Heston saying that he was shocked that the American Film Institute had not honored Elia Kazan because of his testimony to the Un-American Activities Committee.
-Steiger wrote that he was "appalled, appalled, appalled" at actors and writers who had been forced to drive cabs because they were blacklisted and had even committed suicide as a result.
+Steiger was an outspoken critic of McCarthyism.
+He later clashed on the subject with Charlton Heston, and referred to Heston as "America’s favourite fascist."
+For example, Heston published a column in the Los Angeles Times saying that he was shocked that the American Film Institute had not honored Elia Kazan, who had cooperated with the House Un-American Activities Committee and named several Communists.
+Steiger wrote a response letter, describing himself as "appalled, appalled, appalled," and saying that Kazan's actions had resulted in actors and writers being forced to drive cabs because they were blacklisted and even committing suicide as a result.
 Heston did not reply.